maxxiimo/the-front-end-manifesto/foundation-styles.md

 ### Stylesheet Set Up

 Now that Compass is set up, let's set up our stylesheets.
 This task is pretty straightforward.
-Basically all you have to do is clone these files and subfolders exactly as they're laid out, and paste them into your assets/styles directory:
+Basically all you have to do is clone these files and subfolders exactly as they're laid out, and paste/merge them into your assets/styles directory:

 - https://github.com/maxxiimo/base-css

 Delete your application.css file if you have not done so already.
 It is being replaced with [application.scss][].

 NOTE: Your base application file needs to use the .scss syntax, however, other partials can use the .sass syntax, which is my preference.

-### Our Foundation

 Simple as that, and if you have been following along from the last chapter, [Foundation Markup][], here is what your page will now look with the new stylesheets in place: